yuchen170/ISC2-CC-Study-Material/Notes/Business Continuity controls/Incident Response Business Continuity.md

 * **Incident**: **An event that actually or potentially jeopardizes** the confidentiality, integrity or availability of an information system or the information the system processes, stores or transmits.

-* **Intrusion** (IETF RFC 4949 Ver 2): A security event, or combination of events, that constitutes a deliberate security incident in which an intruder gains, or attempts to gain, access to a system or system resource without authorization.
+* **Intrusion** 入侵 (IETF RFC 4949 Ver 2): A security event, or combination of events, that constitutes a deliberate security incident in which an intruder gains, or attempts to gain, access to a system or system resource without authorization.

 * **Threat** (NIST SP 800-30 Rev 1): **Any circumstance or event with the potential to adversely impact organizational operations** (including mission, functions, image or reputation), organizational assets, individuals, other organizations or the nation through an information system via unauthorized access, destruction, disclosure, modification of information and/or denial of service.